 The exploitation of IP rights, including licensing, is exempt from competition law.
 There are no competition law issues due to IP licence provisions relating to term, territory, exclusivity and permitted use of IP rights.

-41. Could any clauses in the following standard documents create any particular competition law concerns in your jurisdiction?
-If yes, set out below any necessary amendments for those clauses to comply with your national competition law:
+41. Could any clauses in the standard documents below create any particular competition law concerns in your jurisdiction?
+If yes, set out any necessary amendments for those clauses to comply with your national competition law: